Elias Díaz Player Props: Rockies vs. Phillies

 Elias Díaz At The Plate

-- Among qualified hitters, he ranks 10th in batting average, while his on-base percentage ranks 26th and he is 28th in slugging.
+- He ranks 11th in batting average, 37th in on base percentage, and 32nd in slugging among qualified hitters in baseball.

-- In 72.2% of his 18 games this season, Diaz has picked up at least one hit.
-He's also had five multi-hit games.
+- Diaz has picked up a hit in 14 of 19 games this season, with multiple hits five times.

-- In 18 games played this season, he has gone deep in two of them.
+- In 19 games played this year, he has homered in two of them.

-- Diaz has driven home a run in seven games this year (38.9%), including more than one RBI in 16.7% of his games.
+- Diaz has driven in a run in eight games this season (42.1%), including three games with more than one RBI (15.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.